-- A. The Director will ascertain current market value of item(s). - B. For fixed assets with an estimated value less than \$250, a Fixed Asset Disposal Form must be completed and the following procedures should be followed after approval: - I. If item is in fair or good working condition it can be offered to current staff, board members or to the public at present market value. - 2.
-If there is no interest to purchase the item, it may be donated to a nonprofit organization or disposed of with the normal trash. - C. For fixed assets with an estimated value greater than \$250, a Fixed Asset Disposal Form must be completed and the following procedures should be followed after approval: - 1.
+- A. The Director will ascertain current market value of item(s). - B. For fixed assets disposal, a Fixed Asset Disposal Form must be completed and the following procedures should be followed after approval: - 1.
 If item is in fair or good working condition it can be offered to current staff, board members or to the public at present market value. - 2.
-If there is no interest to purchase the item, it may be donated to a nonprofit organization or disposed of with the normal trash. - D. The Library Board Treasurer/Bookkeeper will facilitate the processing of the Fixed Asset Disposal Form and document the disposal on the Fixed Asset List.
+If there is no interest to purchase the item, it may be donated to a nonprofit organization or disposed of with the normal trash. - c.
+The Library Board Treasurer/Bookkeeper will facilitate the processing of the Fixed Asset Disposal Form and document the disposal on the Fixed Asset List.

-Board Approved April 2015
+Board Approved April 2017

-Phelps Community Memorial Library FIXED ASSET DISPOSAL FORM
+Phelps Library FIXED ASSET DISPOSAL FORM